-Lendlease requested ADE to set up three (3) Sound Level Meters (SLM) within the Site to assess the levels of noise prior to the sound leaving the site.
+Lendlease requested ADE to set up three (3) Sound Level Meters (SLM) along the southern boundary of Cudgen Road to assess the levels of noise at the nearest sensitive receivers during the road construction works.

 Monitoring to determine the Background Noise Levels commenced on 26 July 2019 and continued until 31 July 2019 before the works started.
 These background noise levels were determined for the various time periods during the 24-hour day (refer to Table 4).